Home Vancouver Events Calendar Vancouver Pride Festival in 2024 Vancouver’s Pride Parade in 2024

 Last year the Vancouver Pride Parade took place on August 6th.
 In 2024 the parade happens on Sunday, August 4th.

 In previous years, the parade used to begin on Thurlow Street.
-However, in 2023 the parade floats and other entries assembled at the corner of Denman Street and Davie Street in the morning.
-The procession headed east along Beach Avenue and continued onto Pacific Boulevard.
-It finished at Concord Community Park where the Pride Festival took place.
-The 2024 parade route will likely be similar.
-Exact details, however, are to be confirmed.
+However, that’s been changed.
+In 2024 the parade floats and other entries assemble at the corner of Denman Street and Davie Street in the morning.
+The procession heads down to and then along Pacific Street/Boulevard.
+It finishes at Concord Community Park where VanPrideFest takes place.

 Pride Parade Crowds on Robson